 Fasts (‘Vrats’ or ‘Upvas’) are a key part of Indian culture, as a means of giving thanks to Gods and Goddesses and of showing resolve and sincerity.
 It is thought that by going without the necessity of food you will cleanse yourself of sin.
 Fasts are observed through India on various days and on a range of religious occasions.

 Exploring Indian temples is a magical experience, but there are a few things to remember before you visit.
 Many of these sacred buildings were deliberately built at places rich in positive energy from the magnetic wave lines of the Earth.
 Most temples feature one main idol, which has a copper plate called the Garbhagriha or Moolasthan underneath that absorbs and resonates this underground energy.
-Therefore, it’s good practice to have a bath or shower before entering a temple or at least washing your hands and feet to cleanse yourself of negative thoughts and evil influences.
+One of the customs and traditions in Indian culture is to have a bath or shower before entering a temple or at least wash your hands and feet to cleanse yourself of negative thoughts and evil influences.

 Appropriate attire is really important, namely conservative clothing to indicate respect.
 Women should ideally wear a modest top and a calf or ankle-length skirt or trousers that will allow sitting comfortably cross-legged on the floor.
 Men should wear trousers and a shirt.
 Avoid wearing leather or animal skin of any kind, as this is offensive to practising Hindus.

-There are hundreds of festivals to experience in India, meaning that every day holds a new celebration.
-The huge variety of festivals represent India’s rich culture and traditions, with state-wide, religion-based, and community-focused festivals on offer.
+Next on our list of customs and traditions in Indian culture is festivals.
+There are hundreds of celebrations to experience in India, meaning that every day holds a new celebration.
+The huge variety of festivals represents India’s rich culture and traditions, with state-wide, religion-based, and community-focused festivals on offer.

 Hindus celebrate Diwali, Holi and Makar Sakranti, Muslims observe Eid, Baisakhi (crop harvesting) is a Sikh festival, Jains commemorate Mahavir Jayanti and Buddhists mark Buddha’s birthday.
 Christmas and Good Friday are celebrated by Christians too.
 Then there are festivals to honour saints, public figures and gurus.